Martindale-Hubbell AV Preeminent

 Return to Top

-You should apply for social security disability once you have been advised that you will likely be out of work for at least 1 year.
-Your work history has earned credits with the Social Security Administration and you must have a minimum number of credits to be eligible for social security disability benefits.
-The longer you wait to apply for workers compensation benefits, the more risk you are running that you may fall short on credits.
+You should apply for social security disability once you have been advised that you will likely be out of work for at least one year.
+Your work history has earned credits with the Social Security Administration, and you must have a minimum number of credits to be eligible for Social Security disability benefits.
+The longer you wait to apply for workers' compensation benefits, the more risk you are running that you may fall short on credits.

 Return to Top